RPScylla/ibm-ansible/README.md

   token = "YOURTOKENHERE"
   workspaces { name = "YOURWORKSPACE" }
   ```
-  For token, enter the token provided in HCP
+  For token, again, enter the token provided in a var in HCP
   For workspace enter the workspace you made in Terraform (you did...right?)

 ### Inventories
 Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
 This source is of type `Terraform State` and needs some configuration to do the magic of syncing the statefile.
-Use the provided execution environment and the config that you need to give in the `Source Variables` are:
+Use the provided execution environment `ee-tech-x-change-nl` and the config that you need to give in the `Source Variables` are:
 ```text
 plugin: cloud.terraform.terraform_state
 backend_type: remote